 With increasing energy demands and stagnating innovation, stakeholders are faced with a multitude of challenges.
 There is an urgent need to learn from jurisdictions which have made successful energy transitions; address issues of inequality and sustainable development in the energy of emerging economies; incentivize energy efficiency in a world of cheap fossil fuels; and push clean energy sources towards improved economic success on the open market.

-: Both developed and developing economies need to transition to clean energy, yet this is complicated by the fact that many developing economies still have not been electrified.
+Sustainable Development and Inequality: Both developed and developing economies need to transition to clean energy, yet this is complicated by the fact that many developing economies still have not been electrified.

-: Debate is widespread on who should bear the costs of a transition that will ultimately involve a transformation of the global economy, and mass funding for research and innovation.
+Costs of transition: Debate is widespread on who should bear the costs of a transition that will ultimately involve a transformation of the global economy, and mass funding for research and innovation.

-: Shifting focus to Asian energy markets, along with a reduced dependency on fossil fuels, fosters a need to reinvent the global energy market.
+Energy Markets: Shifting focus to Asian energy markets, along with a reduced dependency on fossil fuels, fosters a need to reinvent the global energy market.

-: Economic viability of clean energy technology must be increased so it can compete on the open market.
+Smart Regulation: Economic viability of clean energy technology must be increased so it can compete on the open market.
 Government funding, smarter regulation and effective marketing is needed.

 Learning from Success